Data-Driven Certification of Neural Networks with Random Input Noise: Data-Driven Reformulation

-Now, although the scenario approach has successfully eliminated the chance constraint from \eqref{eq: chance-constrained_problem}, there remain two issues to consider.
-First, it is not immediately clear whether the scenario optimization problem is convex.
-In Section \ref{sec: conditions_for_convex_optimization}, we leverage results from parametric optimization to develop conditions on our choice of $\Theta$ and $h$ to ensure that the scenario problem \eqref{eq: scenario_problem} is convex.
-Second, the solution of the scenario problem \eqref{eq: scenario_problem} gives a random approximation to the solution of \eqref{eq: chance-constrained_problem}, which optimizes the bound \eqref{eq: lower_bound_from_epsilon-cover} on the probabilistic robustness level.
-In Section \ref{sec: high-probability_guarantees} we develop formal guarantees showing that the solution of \eqref{eq: scenario_problem} maintains a lower bound on the probabilistic robustness level with high probability, provided that the number of samples used is sufficiently large.
+Although the scenario approach has eliminated the chance constraint from \eqref{eq: chance-constrained_problem}, there remain two problems to consider.
+First, it is not immediately clear whether \eqref{eq: scenario_problem} is convex or computationally tractable, as it has an inherent max-min optimization structure.
+However, it is important to ensure the problem's convexity, since no \emph{a priori} guarantees can be made regarding the feasibility of $\theta^*$ for the original chance constraint in the general case of nonconvex scenario optimization \cite{campi2018general}.
+In Section \ref{sec: conditions_for_convex_optimization}, we leverage results from parametric optimization to develop conditions on our choice of $\Theta$ and $h(\cdot)$ to ensure that \eqref{eq: scenario_problem} is convex.
+Second, the solution of \eqref{eq: scenario_problem} gives a random approximation to the solution of \eqref{eq: chance-constrained_problem}, which optimizes the bound \eqref{eq: lower_bound_from_epsilon-cover} on $\bar{r}(\epsilon)$.
+In Section \ref{sec: high-probability_guarantees} we develop formal guarantees showing that the solution of \eqref{eq: scenario_problem} maintains a lower bound on $\bar{r}(\epsilon)$ with high probability, provided that $N$ is sufficiently large.